 Now that we know to be selective with friendships moving forward, what about the people you already have in your life?
 Let me guess: there are a few friends with whom you feel like you can’t be yourself (guilty).

 Our personalities evolve, our circumstances evolve, and our relationships evolve.
 If one of your friendships has expired, it’s okay.
 Let it go!
 Invest your time into friendships that nurture your strengths, not friendships that accentuate your insecurities.
-There’s a reason Sex and the City and GIRLS only have four main stars: it’s natural to grow apart from others as we get older.
+There’s a reason Sex and the City and Insecure only have four main stars: it’s natural to grow apart from others as we get older.
 But, with maturity also comes a keen ability to cherish the close relationships that remain.
 You are smarter than you were five years ago.
 You have worked hard to become who you are now.
 Let your friendships reflect that.

 4. Not Saying No